Paul Pholeros was a man of imagination, vision and courage. A true compassionate leader.

-Paul Pholeros was an architect who saw, very early in his career, the links between living environment and health impacts.
+An architect, he saw very early in his career the links between living environment and health impacts.
 He travelled extensively through Australia as a student and young graduate architect, spending time in remote areas and particularly in Aboriginal communities.
 As a great listener he learned about “country” and the delicate balance between inhabiting and preserving “place”.

 Looking beyond the boundaries that would constrain other professionals, Paul had a collaborative ability to bring in a diverse range of skilled people into his teams – the professor of flies, the doctor of dust, medicos, industrial designers, plumbers, artists, visual arts students, even dentists.

 As a naturally gifted teacher he inspired generations of students, notably by taking them outside the walls of academia and exposing them to sometimes harsh and often culturally diverse environments, where they worked on a “real project”.